EmanueleCosenza/polyphemus/README.md

 ```sh
 python generate.py models/LMD2/ music/ --n 10 --n_loops 4
 ```
-Executing this command, the LMD2 model located in `models/LMD2/` will generate 10 sequences and the results will be saved in `music/`.
+By executing this command, the LMD2 model located in `models/LMD2/` will generate 10 sequences and the results will be saved in `music/`.
 The `--n_loops` argument tells the script to output, for each sequence, an additional extended sequence obtained by looping the generated one 4 times (this is advisable for 2-bar sequences, since they are quite short).

 By default, `generate.py` outputs `.wav` audio files in addition to MIDI files.
 You can change the way audio is generated from MIDI data by editing the `generation_config.yaml` file.
 Here, you can specify the SoundFont file that has to be used while generating audio and the MIDI programs that have to be associated to each track.